 The Construction Guide: Home Edition is your roadmap to obtaining electric service from Minnesota Power.
 Inside you will find step by step instructions to receive electrical service.
 You will also find descriptions of programs available at Minnesota Power such as Dual Fuel, Fixed Off-Peak, and the Residential New Construction Energy Efficiency Program.
 There are sections on the wise use of energy as well as tips on the most economical way to save energy.
 You will learn the rules and regulations that govern how we provide electric service and finally, will have a checklist to keep your project clearly defined and on track.
 Minnesota Power is proud to provide you with clean, safe electric energy and looks forward to meeting your needs.

 Your Residential Electric Service

-The information contained in this handbook will help you understand the steps involved in establishing electric service.
+The information contained in this guide will help you understand the steps involved in establishing electric service.
 We outlined each step in the process, including both an overview and detailed information.
 A well-prepared application, a well-prepared site and good communication with Minnesota Power are the best ways to keep your project on track.

 Step 1.
 Application and Planning

 Your Role: Minnesota Power will be happy to serve your energy needs if your property is within Minnesota Power's service territory.
 To determine if Minnesota Power will be your electric service provider, please visit www.mnpower.com, call the New Construction Center at 1-877-535-0394 or 218-720-2644 or e-mail us at: email@example.com.

 Next, complete the Application for Service (form 6034D).
 You may fill out the online version or the PDF version of the application.
 If you choose the PDF version, please mail, fax or e-mail both your application and your site plan to: